Michel Roux Junior interview

 Gordon Ramsay and, under Roux Jnr, Bryn Williams and Marcus Wareing

 You left Masterchef because of competing commercial interests

 "I never find time to watch it – I never even watched it when I was on it, because I’m always at the restaurant when it’s broadcast!"

-Finally, what would your desert island meal be?
+would your desert island meal be?